-A new digital artwork will premiere later this month as part of the Mayflower 400 Giving Thanks campaign which ran between Thanksgiving (November 2020) and Valentine’s Day 2021.
+A digital artwork premiered in March 2021 as part of the Mayflower 400 Giving Thanks campaign which ran between Thanksgiving (November 2020) and Valentine’s Day 2021.

 Giving Thanks was designed to create digital memories that bring the people of Southampton together in a shared celebration of the city and communities, with more than 300 people of all ages joining in through social media channels and online interviews.

-Thanks to funding from Arts Council England and the Barker-Mill Foundation, artists Shared Space and Light will premiere a new digital artwork which pulls the community-generated content together.
+Thanks to funding from Arts Council England and the Barker-Mill Foundation, artists Shared Space and Light premiered a digital artwork which pulled the community-generated content together.

-This online show on Saturday 27 March will tell the story of Southampton and its people at this unique moment in time using motion graphics and 3D animation.
+This online show on Saturday 27 March told the story of Southampton and its people at this unique moment in time using motion graphics and 3D animation.

 They said: “This project has been an exciting challenge, working together in difficult times and we hope to create a memorable celebration for Southampton.
 Thank you so much for all your contributions online and over Zoom!”

-Giving Thanks is delivered as part of the ongoing city-wide Mayflower 400 programme which aims to not just mark the anniversary, but to bring people together, especially in these days of social isolation, through generating an understanding of difference and helping to develop empathy.
+Giving Thanks was delivered as part of the city-wide Mayflower 400 programme which aimed to not just mark the anniversary, but to bring people together, especially in these days of social isolation, through generating an understanding of difference and helping to develop empathy.

 Southampton residents were asked to share photos, images, videos, stories, poems of the things for which they are grateful.
 Schools and colleges took part in the programme, as did a range of community organisations such as Theatre for Life CIC, Skate Southampton, SO Linked, the Romanian Advisory Centre, TUVAA.

-Throughout the campaign, a selection of ‘thanks’ have been posted on the Mayflower 400 website, a huge selection can now be seen here.
+Throughout the campaign, a selection of ‘thanks’ were posted on the Mayflower 400 website - a huge selection can now be seen here.